w3c/wai-media-intro/source/accessible-media/subtitles.html.erb.md

 can instead be presented as bitmaps: in other words, pictures of text or other symbols.
 The bitmaps themselves can still be transmitted using markup, though, by using [TTML Profiles for Internet Media Subtitles and Captions 1.0 (IMSC1)](https://www.w3.org/TR/ttml-imsc1/).
-Keep in mind that bitmap captions cannot be customized, which may diminish their usefulness to viewers with certain types of visual impairments.
+Bitmap subtitles/captions cannot be customized by users, which may diminish their usefulness to viewers with certain types of visual impairments.
 Learn more about [why caption customization is important](production-captions.html#custom_cc).

 ## Differences between subtitles and captions